Sideko-Inc/sideko/docs/CLI.md

 * `create` — create a new version of an api with an openapi spec
 * `list` — list api versions
 * `update` — updates an existing api version
+* `download` — downloads the openapi specification of an api version